Jbat1Jumper/PyApiMaker/README.rst

 There is room for improvement.
 For now you can have only one function with the same name in one context.
-One idea is to have many, with different argspecs, but it sounds more like C function override.
+One idea is to have many, with different argspecs, but it sounds more like C function overload.

 Api context